 It’s good to know that wellness coaches aren’t nutritionists, dieticians, or personal trainers (unless you’ve already got that background, of course).
 Additionally, they aren’t strictly health coaches either.
 There’s a difference between health coaches and wellness coaches.
 What a Wellness Coach does is more holistic and lifestyle focused.
-They want to help prevent disease and illness through lifestyle changes.
+They want to help prevent disease and illness through lifestyle changes though balance and wellness.

 While we definitely need doctors, therapists, and other professionals who focus on dysfunction, illness, and disease, our society also desperately needs more support around prevention.
 By teaching, guiding, and supporting clients through the changes they need to make to create more well-being in their lives, you get to help them prevent or at least reduce the issues that would otherwise cause so much pain and despair.

 2.A wellness coach doesn’t just work with nutrition and fitness.

 Some health and wellness coaching programs concentrate exclusively on nutrition and fitness, which is great.
 But there’s a lot more that goes into a person’s experience of wellness than just food and exercise.
 At IAWP, we go beyond the typical approach to wellness since we know that true wellness addresses all aspects of a person’s life.
-Our Holistic Health and Wellness Coach training program addresses the whole of a person’s wellness (something we call Wellness 360), including their relationships, mindset, and purpose.
+Our Holistic Health and Wellness Coach training program addresses the whole of a person’s wellness (something we call Wellness 360), including their relationships, mindset, balance, and purpose.

 A holistic approach to wellness coaching is important because someone’s nutrition might be directly impacted by their career, finances, or mindset.
 Helping your clients to uncover the underlying causes of their wellness struggles is fulfilling and produces lasting change in their lives.

-3. Wellness coaches become experts in goal setting and achieving.
+3. A wellness coach becomes an expert in goal setting and achieving.